The street art in London is on another level.

 Delve into the subterranean tunnel that’s always buzzing with artists spraying new pieces, walk around the East End neighbourhood where there’s something exciting around every corner, take a jaunt around the south London concrete monolithic skyline brightened by large-scale murals.

-I’ve been writing about London’s street scene for a couple of years, charting its move into the mainstream as pieces have blossomed all over the city.
+We’ve been writing about London’s street scene for a couple of years, charting its move into the mainstream as pieces have blossomed all over the city.

-In September 2020, we’re welcoming the first London Mural Festival, which is filling up the city with lots of new works from the world’s leading artists.
+In September 2020, we’re welcomed the first London Mural Festival, which is filling up the city with lots of new works from the world’s leading artists.
 Check out the London Mural Festival map and guide here.

 Where to Find the Best Street Art in London